AWildDevAppears/tequila-sass/README.md

 }
 ```
 Angle is a mixin for drawing slanted boxes (because svgs are annoying to maintain).
-It takes 3 parameters, the first is the psuedo selector that the slanted section
+It takes 3 parameters, the first is the pseudo selector that the slanted section
 should be placed onto; before, after or both.

 The second parameter if whether the angle should be flipped or not, depending on